 Polyunsaturated Fats: Their structure has more than one double bond.
 At room temperature, they are liquid.
 Safflower oil, sunflower oil, and corn oil are examples of polyunsaturated fats.

-Table salt, also known as sodium chloride, can enhance the flavour of some meals.
+Table salt, also known as sodium chloride, can enhance the flavor of some meals.
 However, some people have a link between salt in their diet and high blood pressure, according to a study.
 Excessive salt consumption raises the chance of having high blood pressure.
 Hypertension raises your chances of getting heart disease.

-It’s a taught behaviour to use excess salt.
+It’s a taught behavior to use excess salt.
 As a result, feed your youngster low-salt foods as much as feasible.
 When preparing meals in the kitchen, use as little salt as possible.
 Instead, experiment with herbs, spices, and lemon juice.
 Remove or limit your family’s use of the salt shaker from the dinner table.